akheron/jansson/doc/apiref.rst

    .. versionadded:: 2.1

+``JSON_DISABLE_EOF_CHECK``
+   By default, the decoder expects that its whole input constitutes a valid JSON text, and issues an error if there's extra data after the otherwise valid JSON input.
+With this flag enabled, the decoder stops after decoding a valid JSON array or object, and thus allows extra data after the JSON text.

+   .. versionadded:: 2.1

 The following functions perform the actual JSON decoding.

 .. function:: json_t *json_loads(const char *input, size_t flags, json_error_t *error)